israr-shaikh/react-native-responsive-screen-font/README.md

 - There are 2 more methods to use if you want to support responsiveness along with orientation change.
 These are `listenOrientationChange` and `removeOrientationListener`.
 To see how to use them, check example number 3.
 - You can use this package along with `styled-components`.
 To see how to do that, check example number 2.

-# Updates 🚀

-- `v1.4.0` onwards: The library now has flowtype support.
-Types should work out of the box, no additional setup needed.
-- `widthPercentageToDP` and `heightPercentageToDP` methods accept numeric values as well from version 1.2.1 onwards.
-That being said a width of 53% can now be written both `width: widthPercentageToDP('53%')` and `width: widthPercentageToDP(53)`.

 # Examples

 ## 1. How to use with StyleSheet.create() and without orientation change support